 Explore, Create, Taste – It’s Summer on the Farm!

 At Camp Urban Adamah, we offer campers a taste of organic farm life through fun and dynamic hands-on programs at our urban farm.
 Our camp sessions are inspired by children’s natural curiosity and innate connectedness to the earth.
-Whether they are planting, harvesting, building mud forts or preparing farm-to-table meals, camper explore the wonders of the natural world right here in the city.
+Whether they are planting, harvesting, building mud forts or preparing farm-to-table meals, campers explore the wonders of the natural world right here in the city.

 Camp Urban Adamah draws inspiration from Jewish wisdom and tradition.
 In a vibrant and progressive atmosphere, campers learn about Judaism’s deep relationship to farming, food and environmental stewardship, and how to apply ancient Jewish values in our world today.

-We are thrilled to be on our new site at 1151 Sixth Street in Berkeley.
-In addition to animals and garden beds, our new site features expanded opportunities for learning, including a dedicated Children’s Garden area, a larger yurt, a dry creek bed designed for exploration and play, proximity to a restored urban creek (on our northern border), and indoor bathrooms (no more porta-potties!)
+We are thrilled to be spending our second summer at our new home at 1151 Sixth Street in Berkeley.
+Our site features animals, garden beds, a dedicated Children’s Garden area, a large yurt, a dry creek bed designed for exploration and play, proximity to a restored urban creek (on our northern border), and indoor bathrooms.
 Please note that parking is limited and be prepared to use street parking when dropping off and picking up your child.

 What Happens at Camp?